-As the world body on Friday commemorates the 75th anniversary of the adoption of the UN Charter, the founding document of the Organisation, Guterres said there is a need to re-imagine the way nations cooperate.
+As the world body on Friday commemorates the 75th anniversary of the adoption of the UN Charter, the founding document of the Organisation, Guterres said there is a need to reimagine the way nations cooperate.

-We need a networked multilateralism, bringing together the UN system, regional organisations, international financial institutions and others.
+We need a networked multilateralism, bringing together the UN system, regional organizations, international financial institutions and others.
 And we need an inclusive multilateralism, drawing on the indispensable contributions of civil society, business, cities, regions and, in particular, with greater weight given to the voices of youth, Guterres said at a virtual press conference Thursday.

 Underling that in the 21st century, governments are no longer the only political and power reality, he said we need an effective multilateralism that can function as an instrument of global governance where it is needed.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 He pointed out that the problem is not that multilateralism is not up to the challenges the world faces.
 The problem is that today’s multilateralism lacks scale, ambition and teeth.
 And some of the instruments that do have teeth, show little or no appetite to bite, as has recently been the case with the difficulties faced by the Security Council, he said.